nikhilraghav29/MK-SGC-SC/README.md

-# MK-SGC-SC: MULTIPLE KERNEL GUIDED SPARSE GRAPH CONSTRUCTION IN SPECTRAL CLUSTERING FOR UNSUPERVISED SPEAKER DIARIZATION
+# MK-SGC-SC: Multiple Kernel Guided Sparse Graph Construction in Spectral Clustering for Unsupervised Speaker Diarization

 ### About
 This repository contains the implementation for the paper:
-- " Nikhil Raghav, Avisek Gupta, Swagatam Das, and Md Sahidullah, *MK-SGC-SC: Multiple Kernel Guided Sparse Graph Construction in Spectral Clustering for Unsupervised Speaker Diarization*, communicated to ICASSP 2026.
+- Nikhil Raghav, Avisek Gupta, Swagatam Das, and Md Sahidullah, *MK-SGC-SC: Multiple Kernel Guided Sparse Graph Construction in Spectral Clustering for Unsupervised Speaker Diarization*, communicated to ICASSP 2026.

 ## Dependencies
-Install speechbrain version 0.5.14
+Install SpeechBrain version `0.5.14`.
 - Follow the installation guidelines for the SpeechBrain toolkit provided [here](https://github.com/speechbrain/speechbrain "SpeechBrain toolkit link")
 ## Recipe
 The following three files need to be overwritten at the following locations, depending on which speech corpora you want to perform the experiments among the DIHARD-III, AMI, and VoxConverse  datasets.